 Step 1: Management - Prevent Panic

-As usual, we're going to want to start with some management.
+It's always a good idea to start with management.
 Limit the amount of time your dog has to be alone by recruiting dog walkers, neighbors, family members, and daycares to help care for your dog while you have to work or run to the grocery store.
-It's critical that we limit the amount of stress our dogs experience while they're learning to enjoy their alone time.
+It's critical to limit the amount of stress our dogs experience while they're learning to enjoy their alone time.

 Step 2: Create a Safe Space

 Create a safe space for your dog.
 This might be a cozy crate or a room that your dog is most comfortable in.
 Create a positive association with this space by frequently providing them with food toys, bones, chews, and cuddles while they're in there.
 Ensure there is minimal trouble to get into in this space - i.e. nothing dangerous to chew on.